 Hearing aids are a serious investment in your quality of life.
 Fortunately, warranty coverage protects you from having to pay out of pocket for repairs and defects.
 Most warranties also include a one-time replacement in the event you lose or damage your hearing aids beyond repair.

 New hearing aids usually come with at least one year of comprehensive loss, damage and repair coverage directly from the manufacturer.
 Many hearing care providers may also include 2-year or 3-year manufacturer warranties in the price of new hearing aids, particularly for high-end devices.
 Because prices for hearing aids and coverage for them varies from clinic to clinic, it’s important to ask your hearing care professional what is included in the price before you buy.

 What happens when my warranty expires?

 Hearing aids are sophisticated medical devices that will not last forever.
-The average life of modern hearing aids is between 5 and 7 years with proper care and maintenance.
+The average lifespan of modern hearing aids is between 5 and 7 years with proper care and maintenance.
 Because manufacturers usually will not cover hearing aids under a warranty beyond 3 years, you might wonder if there are options for coverage during the remaining life of your devices.

 There are several options available to hearing aid wearers whose manufacturer warranty is about to expire.
 The first step is to schedule a hearing aid ''clean and check” with your hearing healthcare provider a few months before your manufacturer warranty expires.
 This will help your provider catch any performance or maintenance issues that need to be addressed before the warranty expires.
 Then, you can discuss your options for extended warranty coverage.